 If you’re just visiting the island and want to surf, kayak, or paddleboard in the North Shore, odds are you’ll probably want to rent equipment or take a lesson.
 There are 2 main spots I know of that you can do this:

-You can also reserve your gear rentals in advance and have them delivered to you, too.
+You can also reserve your gear rentals in advance and carry them on your rental car or have them delivered to your accommodation (check out Hawaii Beach Time and Kailua Beach Adventures).

 While I’m no surfer, I can preach about stand-up paddleboarding, which I LOVE to do whenever I get a chance (and it’s fairly easy to learn and get comfortable with in just one go!).
 Haleiwa has the most options as far as rentals (I’ve linked a few shops I know above so you can compare prices and options).
 Haleiwa is the best place in my opinion because you can paddle on the Anahulu River, where there’s no waves or tides, making it perfect for first-timers.
 And, if you feel ready or if you’ve paddled before, the river feeds out into Ali’i Beach, where you can also take your rentals for a spin on the open ocean.
 The last time I did this was one of the most magical days of my life – I’d never seen so many turtles in one place before, anywhere else in the world, but here!